MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-edition.md

 # What is Azure Edition for Windows Server Datacenter?

-Windows Server: Azure Edition (WSAE) is a an edition of Windows Server focused on innovation and virtualization optimized to run on Azure.
+Windows Server: Azure Edition (WSAE) is an edition of Windows Server focused on innovation and virtualization optimized to run on Azure.
 WSAE features a Long-Term Servicing Channel (LTSC) and yearly product updates, with two major product updates in the first 3 years.
 WSAE also brings new functionality to Windows Server users faster than the Standard and Datacenter editions of Windows